clarus/coq-blog/posts/2015-03-11 Concurrency with promises in Coq.md

 * [promises](http://en.wikipedia.org/wiki/Futures_and_promises)
 * the [actor model](http://en.wikipedia.org/wiki/Actor_model)

-We will use promises to start with, in the style of the [Lwt library](http://ocsigen.org/lwt/) for [lightweight threads](http://en.wikipedia.org/wiki/Light-weight_process) in [OCaml](https://ocaml.org/).
-The promises have the advantage to be efficient because they can be implemented with an event loop instead of with system threads, while being simpler to use than an event loop or callbacks.
+We chose to use promises, in the style of the [Lwt library](http://ocsigen.org/lwt/) for [lightweight threads](http://en.wikipedia.org/wiki/Light-weight_process) in [OCaml](https://ocaml.org/).
+The promises can be implemented efficiently using lightweight threads, while being simpler to use than an event loop or callbacks.
 The actor model is another interesting approach which we will study later.

 ### Sequential computations
-We recall the definition of our interactive sequential computation (see the [coq:io](https://github.com/clarus/io) package):
+We recall the definition of our interactive sequential computations (see the [coq:io](https://github.com/clarus/io) package):

     Module C.
       Inductive t (E : Effects.t) : Type -> Type :=